stuartherbert/putting-ansible-to-work/first-playbook.md

 Congratulations.
 You've just created your first playbook.

-## Running Your First Playbook
+## Run Your First Playbook

-Run your first Ansible playbook:
+Run your first Ansible playbook from the command-line:

 <pre>
 cd ~/ansible-playbooks
 ansible-playbook -K site.yml
 </pre>

-Ansible will prompt you for your sudo password.
+Ansible will prompt you for your `sudo` password.
 Type it in, and press ENTER to continue.

 If all has gone well, you will see this on the screen: